qhoang2373/Game-Of-Thrones-Quiz/README.md

 - Define a const for the actual question
 - Define a const for the answer options
 - Define a const for the correct answer

+### Variables

+- Define the variable for the current score
+- Define a variable for What question the user is currently on
+- Define a variable to invoke the init() function
+- Define a variable that will allow audio for a click or background sound

+### Event Listener

+- Add an event listener for the submit button
+- Add an event listener for a reset button to play again